-- you may cough and feel slightly breathless during the test - you may have a sore throat and hoarse voice for a few days following the test - Sometimes the airways bleed.
+- you may cough and feel slightly breathless during the test - you may have a sore throat and hoarse voice for a few days afterwards - sometimes the airways bleed.
 This is usually in small amounts and occurs more commonly when samples of tissue or cells are taken.
 It is not unusual to cough up small amounts of blood for 12 to 24 hours after the test.
-However, if the bleeding has not stopped after this time you should contact one of the chest doctors (contact details are at the end of this information sheet).
+However, if the bleeding has not stopped after this time you should contact one of the chest doctors (contact details are at the end of this leaflet).
 Outside of working hours (09.00-17.00), you should go to your local A&E department.
-The risk of serious bleeding is approximately 1 in 400 people

-- When a sample is taken from deep in the lung (known as 'transbronchial biopsy'), there is a risk of the lung collapsing.
+The risk of serious bleeding is approximately 1 in 400 people. - There is a very, very small risk of the lung collapsing.
 A collapsed lung occurs when air escapes from the lung and fills up the space outside of the lung, inside the chest, due to a small puncture in the lung.
-This happens to approximately 1 in 20 people who have a transbronchial biopsy performed (not everyone will require this test).
-If you are having this type of biopsy, your doctor will have explained this to you when asking you for your consent for the procedure.
+Your doctor will explain this to you in more detail when asking you for your consent for the procedure.
 If the collapse is minor, nothing will need to be done but you may have to stay in hospital for 24 hours for monitoring.
 If the lung has to be re-expanded because you are breathless, a tube will be placed into the space between the lung and the chest wall to allow the air to escape.
-You will then need to stay in hospital for a few days while the lung heals - It is common to have a fever after having a bronchoscopy.
-This should not last for more than 24 hours.
-Taking paracetamol should help reduce symptoms - There is a small risk of developing a chest infection, which occurs in fewer than 5 in 100 people.
-However, it will respond quickly to antibiotic tablets so if you feel unwell following the test you should consult your GP or hospital doctor

-If you have asthma or bronchitis, you may experience wheezing and coughing during or after the bronchoscopy.
-If this happens, you may be given a nebuliser and/or a course of prednisolone (corticosteroids) after the bronchoscopy

-Death from bronchoscopy has been described as occurring in around 1 in 5,000 cases.
+You will then need to stay in hospital for a few days while the lung heals - there is a small risk of developing a chest infection, which occurs in fewer than 5 in 100 people.
+However, it will respond quickly to antibiotic tablets so if you feel unwell following the test you should consult your GP or hospital doctor - if you have asthma or bronchitis, you may experience wheezing and coughing during or after the bronchoscopy.
+If this happens, you may be given a nebuliser and/or a course of prednisolone (corticosteroids) after the EBUS - death from bronchoscopy has been described as occurring in around 1 in 5,000 cases.
 Almost always, however, the patients who have died from bronchoscopy have been very ill in hospital beforehand, and this is very rare indeed